hlmeS/itm387k/index.md

 ![AYLIEN installation](images/lab8/sentiment_AYLIEN_install.png)

-Once installed and added to the process, you can add your key to RapidMiner by creating a new connectino from the text analysis parameter settings.
+Once installed and added to the process, you can add your key to RapidMiner by creating a new connection from the text analysis parameter settings.

 ![AYLIEN key](images/lab8/sentiment_aylien_api.png)